Apple Silicon M1 Mac Mini vs. Intel Mac Mini Buyer's Guide

 The M1 Mac mini therefore holds a fairly unique place in the current Mac lineup, which makes it difficult to highlight specific alternatives to it.
 The Apple desktop closest to the Mac mini would likely be the 21.5-inch iMac since it is one of Apple's more affordable desktop computers.
 However, the 21.5-inch iMac is an all-in-one with a display included, it has not been updated since 2019, and it is considerably less powerful than the M1 Mac mini.

 Overall, it is clear that the two Mac mini models are significantly different from one another.
 You should only consider the older Intel-based Mac mini if you are dependent on an Intel architecture for tasks that do not work with Apple Silicon.
-Similarly, if you have to use 10Gb Ethernet or a large amount of RAM, the Intel machine is the only feasible option.
+Similarly, if you require a large amount of RAM or want to have many USB devices attached directly to your machine, the Intel model is the only feasible option.

 However, the M1 Mac mini is undoubtedly the more modern device and will be the best option for the vast majority of users.
 Not only is the M1 Mac mini markedly more powerful, but it is also less costly than its Intel predecessor.